nixnaxnuxx/nixnaxnuxx/README.md

 👋 Hi, I'm Fatin Amanina Azis!

-_  🎓 PhD Candidate in Systems Engineering
+A PhD Candidate in Systems Engineering from Universiti Brunei Darussalam
-  📍 Universiti Brunei Darussalam_

   🔍 Areas of Interest